miitcher/OsakkeetScraper/README.md

 # OsakkeetScraper
-Project where the companies information in the Finnish stock-market is scraped, and analyzed.
+Project where the companies information in the Finnish stock-market is scraped from Kauppalehti, and analyzed.

 by Miitcher

+## Used versions
+Python 3.4 (change to: 3.6)
+Pydev 5.8.0

+## Setup
+To install the dependancies, run command:
+    ./setup.sh

+## Running unit tests
+    python -m unittest discover